 The worker template loops indefinitely.
 Use the cancel command Ctrl+C to stop it.

 There are various configuration options available when publishing an app as a container.
-By default, the container image name is the AssemblyName
+By default, the container image name is the AssemblyName of the project.
+If that name is invalid as a container image name, you can override it by specifying a ContainerRepository as shown in the following project file:

 To publish the .NET app as a container, use the following dotnet publish command:

-dotnet publish --os linux --arch x64 /t:PublishContainer
+dotnetpublish --os linux --arch x64 /t:PublishContainer

 The preceding .NET CLI command publishes the app as a container:

-- Targeting Linux as the OS (
+Targeting Linux as the OS (--os linux).

-). - Specifying an x64 architecture (
+Specifying an x64 architecture (--arch x64).

 Important